 Container plants were not installed in the DG-1 or DG-1 WOUS mitigation areas, but these areas were seeded with native plant species.
-Native plant growth was noted throughout the DG-1 and DG-1 WOUS mitigation areas, likely both from natural recruitment and from seeding; however, germination was observed to be very minimal in most of these mitigation areas and most of the native annuals were observed to be dead for the season.
-Portions of DG-1 WOUS were noted as being scoured during the 2020 and 2021 wet seasons and had minimal plant growth.
-Native plants such as California sagebrush (Artemisia californica), California buckwheat (Eriogonum fasciculatum), and common phacelia (Phacelia distans) were observed sprouting in the DG-1 and DG-1 WOUS mitigation areas.
-Native cover for the DG-1 and DG-1 WOUS mitigation areas was estimated to be approximately 65 percent with some areas having relatively dense cover and other areas being scoured and/or having minimal cover.
+Native plant growth, including perennials and annuals, was noted throughout the DG-1 and DG-1 WOUS mitigation areas, likely both from natural recruitment and from seeding; however, germination was observed to be minimal in most of these mitigation areas.
+Portions of DG-1 WOUS were noted as being scoured during the 2020, 2021, 2022, and 2023 wet seasons and had minimal plant growth.
+Native plants such as annual bursage (Ambrosia acanthicarpa), California sagebrush (Artemisia californica), mulefat (Baccharis salicifolia), common sandaster (Corethrogyne filaginifolia), Canada horseweed (Erigeron canadensis), California buckwheat (Eriogonum fasciculatum), telegraph weed (Heterotheca grandiflora), Menzies' goldenbush (Isocoma menziesii), scalebroom (Lepidospartum squamatum), ladies' tobacco (Pseudognaphalium californica), and chia (Salvia columbariae) were observed sprouting in the DG-1 and DG-1 WOUS mitigation areas.
+Native cover for the DG-1 and DG-1 WOUS mitigation areas was estimated to be approximately 60 to 65 percent with some areas having relatively dense cover and other areas being scoured and/or having minimal cover.
 Photos 1 and 2 in Attachment B document the status of the mitigation areas during the monitoring visit.

-Nonnative weed cover in DG-1 and DG-1 WOUS was estimated to be approximately five percent, which is approximately four percent higher than the level of weed cover that was observed during the previous qualitative monitoring event.
-Nonnative species observed in DG-1 and DG-1 WOUS included black mustard (Brassica nigra), nonnative grasses (Bromus spp.), and red-stemmed filaree (Erodium cicutarium).
-All nonnative weeds were just starting to germinate and had not gone to flower or seed.
-In addition, many of the annual nonnative weeds were observed to be dead for the season.
+Nonnative weed cover in DG-1 and DG-1 WOUS was estimated to be approximately less than one percent, which is approximately nine percent lower than the level of weed cover that was observed during the previous qualitative monitoring event.
+It should be noted that weed cover in this mitigation area during the summer of 2022 was approximately less than two percent which shows that weed cover in this mitigation area has been consistently low.
+Black mustard (Brassica nigra) was on the only nonnative species observed in DG-1 and DG-1 WOUS.
+Most nonnative weeds were just starting to germinate and had not gone to flower or seed.